Madhushree2024/AI-Powered-Image-Recognition-Pipeline/README.md

 3. The Lambda function extracts the bucket name and object key.
 4. The function sends the image to **AWS Rekognition**.
 5. Detected labels with a confidence score > 80% are parsed.
-6. The image name and its corresponding labels are saved into **DynamoDB**.
+6. The image id and its corresponding labels are saved into **DynamoDB**.

 ## 📊 Performance Monitoring
 Using **Amazon CloudWatch**, I monitored the performance of the pipeline.